The Basics of Signal Integrity Analysis and Simulation in PCB Design

 This portion is really about examining how parasitics in your board affect signal integrity.
 As parasitic signal integrity effects are functions of board geometry, you’ll need to examine the following geometry-dependent signal integrity problems:

-Tools for Signal Integrity Analysis
+Signal Integrity Analysis Tools

 The above points might as if you need a complex simulator program to build and run these signal integrity analysis tools.
-The exact tools you need will depend on what you want to simulate and evalutate.
-Inside your EDA tool, some of these simulations are simply done with something like IBIS, while more complex simulations with multiple nets can require a 3D field solver or a comparable 2D solver tool.
+The exact tools you need will depend on what you want to simulate and evaluate.
+Inside your EDA tool, some of these signal integrity simulations are simply done with something like IBIS, while more complex simulations with multiple nets can require a 3D field solver or a comparable 2D solver tool.

 Single-ended Buses With No Impedance Spec